Illustrations of Carrots in Ancient

 The greene leaves of Carrots "boiled with honey and laid to, do cleanse and mundifie (purify) uncleane and fretting sores" (- a type of poultice)

-The original Generall Historie of Plantes of 1597 containing the description, times, places, nature and vertues of all sorts of Herbs for meate, medicine, or sweet smelling use.
+The original Herbal of 1597 contained the description, times, places, nature and vertues of all sorts of Herbs for meate, medicine, or sweet smelling use.

-John Gerard’s “Herbal or General History of Plants” has long been considered one of the most famous of English herbals.
-First published in 1597, it was republished in 1633 revised and enlarged by Thomas Johnson in an edition that retained much of the original Elizabethan text.
+It has long been considered one of the most famous of English herbals.
+It was republished in 1633 revised and enlarged by Thomas Johnson in an edition that retained much of the original Elizabethan text.
 The 1633 edition contains some 2850 descriptions of plants and about 2700 illustrations.

-Stinking and Deadly Carrots - both the plant Thapsia, a relative
+Stinking and Deadly Carrots - both the plants are Thapsia, a relative of carrots.

 |German Herbal Carrot No date.
 Ca.